LeesahMasko/LeesahMasko/README.md

 ### Hi there 👋 I'm Lisa!

-- 🔭 I’m currently working on a website for the non-profit group, Bridges to Prosperity.
-They raise funds to build footbridges in rural areas around the globe.
-The bridges help adults and children safely get to schools, markets and medical facilities.
-Making everyday life less precarious.
+- 🔭 I’m currently on the job-hunt.
+Do you want to hire me?
+I promise I'm not too crazy. :)

-- 🌱 I’m currently learning everything I possibly can about web-development and computer science.
+- 🌱 I’m currently learning GraphQL and everything else I possibly can about web-development and computer science.

-- 💬 Ask me about which episodes you should skip when watching BattleStar Galactica for the first time.
+- 💬 Ask me about how I lost/broke my first set of tooth retainers after I got my braces off.
+(My parents were not thrilled)

 - 📫 How to reach me: https://www.linkedin.com/in/lisamjmaskovich/